depicted-candela/stateless-mind/01Foundations/01DataSystemInternals/01ReliabilityAndFaultTolerance/02ReplicationStrategies/exercises.md

     ```
 5.  **Promote the follower:** The follower now becomes the new leader, but it never received the last write.
     ```bash
-    docker exec -it follower touch /var/lib/postgresql/data/standby.signal && docker compose restart follower The presence of standby.signal makes it a follower, removing it (or promoting) makes it a primary.
-Let's assume we would promote it with pg_ctl promote docker exec -it follower pg_ctl promote
+    docker exec -it follower touch standby.signal && docker compose restart follower ## The presence of standby.signal makes it a follower, removing it (or promoting) makes it a primary.
+Let's assume we would promote it with pg_ctl promote docker exec -it --user postgres follower pg_ctl promote
     ```
 6.  **Check for the "lost" data on the new leader (the old follower):**
     ```bash